German Football League: Divisional champions

 This is a list of the winners of the regional divisions of the GFL.
-A record 15 divisional titles were won by the New Yorker Lions, while the Schwäbisch Hall Unicorns hold record for division titles in the south, 14.
+A record 15 divisional titles were won by the Braunschweig Lions, while the Schwäbisch Hall Unicorns hold record for division titles in the south, 14.
 The Ansbach Grizzlies still have won the secondmost titles in the south, seven, despite not having competed in the league since 1990: